SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 Assuming the code that renders video is synchronous, it doesn't contain any suspension points.
-However, that work might take a long time.
+The work to render video could also take a long time.
+However,
-Periodically calling `Task.yield()` explicitly adds suspension points, which let Swift balance between making progress on this work, and letting other tasks make progress on other work.
+you can periodically call `Task.yield()` to explicitly add suspension points.
+Structuring long-running code this way lets Swift balance between making progress on this task, and letting other tasks in your program make progress on their work.

 The [`Task.sleep(for:tolerance:clock:)`][] method
 is useful when writing simple code